Isa Qassim: Loss of nationality

 On 20 June 2016, a week after the government of Bahrain suspended the main Shia opposition party al-Wefaq, Isa Qassim was stripped of his Bahraini citizenship.
 An interior ministry statement accused Sheikh Isa Qassim of “using his position to serve foreign interests" and “promote sectarianism and violence".
 Announcing the move to strip him of his Bahraini citizenship, the interior ministry said the cleric had "adopted theocracy and stressed the absolute allegiance to the clergy".
 It added that he had been in continuous contact with "organisations and parties that are enemies of the kingdom".
 Bahrain's citizenship law allows for the cabinet to revoke the citizenship of anyone who "causes harm to the interests of the kingdom or behaves in a way inimical with the duty of loyalty to it".
-Due to persecution at the hands of the Sunni regime, in December 2018 he relocated to Iraq.
+Due to persecution at the hands of the Sunni regime, in December 2018 he relocated to Iran.